Björk shares 'Fossora' artwork and further details about new album

-Björk has shared the artwork of her upcoming new album ‘Fossora’, and shared more details on its themes.
+Björk has shared the artwork and release date of her upcoming new album ‘Fossora’, and shared more details on its themes.

 The singer’s upcoming 10th album – the follow-up to 2017’s ‘Utopia’ – was announced during a recent interview.
-It’s due for release this autumn via One Little Independent Records, though an exact date is not yet known.
+It’s due for release this autumn via One Little Independent Records, with the artist having shared a pre-order link showing the album available from September 30.

 After revealing that the album’s first single is called ‘Atopos’, the singer has now shared the artwork and pre-order details for ‘Fossora’, as well as a statement outlining more of the album’s themes.